waynehartman/MultiPeerTest/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+-.-.-.-.-.-.-.-.-

+UIImage+Alpha.h

+Created by Trevor Harmon on 9/20/09.
+Free for personal or commercial use, with or without modification.
+No warranty is expressed or implied.

+-.-.-.-.-.-.-.-.-